 Let‘s just say that my formative years were turbulent and by the time the ominous spectre of 2012 arrived with it’s Mayan doomsday predictions in tow, I was well and truly fucked up.

-I was desperate for something to give and thankfully by winter 2013, it did.
-One too many acts of domestic violence knocked the rose tinted glasses from my face and I found the strength to walk away from a bad relationship that should have ended years before.
+I was desperate for something to give and in winter 2013, it did.
+I found the strength to walk away from a hard relationship that should have ended years before.